-2016 Measurable Objectives Progress At least one female candidate to be considered when the board is next appointing a director No directors were appointed in 2016 At least one female candidate to be considered when the board is next appointing an executive No senior executive was appointed in 2016.
-Aim to have a minimum of 20% of the Company's Female representation was 33% in 2016 workforce female at all times
+2018 Measurable Objectives Progress At least one female candidate to be considered when the board is next appointing a director No director was appointed in 2018 At least one female candidate to be considered when the board is next appointing an executive One male executive was appointed in 2018.
+A female candidate was not considered.
+Aim to have a minimum of 20% of the Company's workforce female Female representation was 38% in 2018